 How did you design the trial so it is safe and effective?

 This is a complicated process, and it has taken a long time and a lot of research to develop the approach.
 I began my work in genetic engineering in 1989 as a postdoctoral fellow at the Whitehead Institute at MIT before coming to MSK in 1994.
 In 2000, we published a landmark paper in Nature demonstrating in mice that β-thalassemias and sickle cell disease could be treated and cured using highly engineered viral vectors to produce enough of the missing ß-globin.
-It has taken us more than a decade to further refine this approach for humans, working with Dr. Rivière and hematologic oncologist Farid Boulad, who is Medical Director of the Pediatric Ambulatory Care Center at MSK.
+It has taken us more than a decade to further refine this approach for humans, working with Dr. Rivière and hematologic oncologist Farid Boulad, Medical Director of the Pediatric Ambulatory Care Center at MSK.

 One important decision we made was to administer a lower dose of chemotherapy to patients before infusing the genetically modified stem cells.
 This reduces transplant-related toxicities like infections, mouth sores, and damage to the lung, heart, and bones.
 It also spares the reservoir of stem cells in the patient, which we believed to be preferable to completely destroying all the cells.